 Why You Should Attend

 The MLA Research Training Institute provides librarians with the opportunity to work intensively for one week on research design and planning to conduct research that improves practice and adds to the professional knowledgebase.
-Institute training is geared for library professionals with novice or intermediate research and experience who have a strong interest in research but do not possess the skills and confidence to conduct research on their own.
+Institute training is geared for health sciences library professionals who have a strong interest in research but do not possess the skills and confidence to conduct research on their own.
 It also provides a unique opportunity to network with colleagues for future research learning, collaboration, and success.